A Brief Overview of English Grammar

 Ending s/es: he/she/it works, lives, plays, goes, studies, cries, kisses, fixes, catches.

-(See the file Adding the Ending s/es to Nouns and Verbs in the section Writing.)
+(See Adding the Ending s/es to Nouns and Verbs in the section Writing.)

 Auxiliary verbs

-Auxiliary verbs (be, have, will, do) perform different functions: the verb "be" helps to form the Continuous tenses in the Active Voice and all tenses in the Passive Voice and works as a linking verb; the verb "have" helps to form the Perfect tenses; the verb "will" helps to form the Future tenses; the verb "do" helps to form questions and answers in the Simple Present and Simple Past.
+Auxiliary verbs (be, have, will, do) perform different functions: the verb "be" helps to form the continuous tenses in the active voice and all of the tenses in the passive voice and also functions as a linking verb; the verb "have" helps to form the perfect tenses; the verb "will" helps to form the future tenses; the verb "do" helps to form questions and answers in the simple present and simple past.

 She is typing now.